bbaydev/react-native-push-notification-CE/README.md

 `react-native link`

-**NOTE: For Android, you will still have to manually update the AndroidManifest.xml (as below) in order to use Scheduled Notifications.
-Also make sure you are using compileSdkVersion 26 or above.**
+**NOTE: For Android, you will still have to manually update the AndroidManifest.xml (as below) in order to use Scheduled Notifications.**

 ## Issues